barchart/barchart-util/barchart-util-concurrent/readme.md

-barchart-util-concurrent provides the basic building block for asynchronous programming in Java.
+## barchart-util-concurrent

+barchart-util-concurrent provides the basic building blocks for asynchronous programming in Java.
 It has similar goals to Guava's ListenableFuture with a simpler API.
 It provides an implementation of some Future<E> classes, with the ability to attach a callback listener that will be notified as soon as a result is available.